eslint-recommended/.github/profile/README.md

 ## ESLint Recommended

-We are providing Recommended ESLint Shareable Configs
+We are providing shareable configs for ESLint.